 It is important to note that a false pregnancy is not the same as a delusion of pregnancy, which may occur in women struggling with severe psychosis.

 While the research into false pregnancy is relatively young, understanding more about it can help those who are impacted by it better deal with this complex experience.

 What causes a phantom pregnancy?

 The source of it seems as varied as the people that experience it.

 However, certain commonalities give us some insight.
 Some of the underlying causes may include:

-- Trauma.
 Many of the causes of phantom pregnancy appear to be linked to psychological trauma around motherhood:

 - Wanting or not wanting a baby: Whether this is related to an intense desire to become pregnant or not to become pregnant, the disjunct between the want and the reality seems to send confusing messages to the endocrine system.
-Phantom pregnancies are also more common in cultural environments where a lot of pressure is put onto women to conceive.
+Phantom pregnancies are also more common in cultural environments where a lot of pressure is put on women to conceive.

 - Struggling with infertility or miscarriage: When the whole pregnancy thing starts to become soaked in soreness, phantom pregnancy may result as your body’s way of responding to intense feelings around this particular aspect of your life.